 Some of us has probably heard of the saying “Buy term, invest the difference” when it comes to buying insurance and considering investments.
 But do we really understand what this means?
 And if we do understand what this means, why do financial planners recommend that you buy term and invest the difference while your insurance agent is pushing you to buy their recommended product instead.

 Most whole life insurance products in the market today are considered rip offs.
 In fact, these kinds of products have already been considered obsolete in the United States.
 (Term insurance refers to insurance with life coverage only, whole life on the other hand refers to term policy with an investment component.
 These kinds of products are usually presented as helping you “force” to save for retirement.
-The problem with the investment part is that they do not usually give a good rate of return) Sadly insurance agents are still giving giving these kind of life insurance quote and selling products like these in the Philippines.
+The problem with the investment part is that they do not usually give a good rate of return) Sadly insurance agents are still selling products like these in the Philippines.
 What is more sad is that people still buy them because of lack of financial literacy.

 In order to fully understand this, let me give you an illustration.
 My mother asked me if she should continue paying an insurance product that she bought for my sister.
 The insurance product was worth about P 400,000.00 (Philippine Peso) She already paid half of it so the balance left is P 200,000.00.